zimmermannlowbrass/python-p4-building-post-patch-delete-api/README.md

   control flow from there.
 If the request's method is `GET`, we perform the same actions that we did in the `/games/<int:id>` route.
 If the method is `DELETE`, we delete the resource.
-- Just in case, we added a third block for unsupported methods.
-These receive a 405 response code.
+- Unsupported methods will receive a 405 response code by default.
+This means "Method Not Allowed".

 Now, the question on everyone's minds: how do we actually send a `DELETE` request?